Jakub686/ShopCustomerProduct/README.md

 # ShopCustomerProduct
 SpringBoot CRUD, REST API, mysql, relations db.

+### Purpose of the project

+I have written this project to learn how to use Springboot, with database and Postman.

+### About

 User can ADD, DELETE and READ customers list and their products list or READ intrested fields, by using API.